 300 & 99 From The 1st Decade Of The New Millennium

-Ā Now, I personally have always enjoyed watching documentaries, particularly when they are about the animal world.
+Now, I personally have always enjoyed watching documentaries, particularly when they are about the animal world.
 And this one was no exception.
-However, why it made more money than anyone could've expected, I couldn' t tell ya.
+However, why it made more money than anyone could've expected, I couldn't' tell ya.
 While I personally thought it was good, entertaining and educational, the overall quality of the film or the information it gave about the waddling wingless wonders really wasn't too far from something you'd see on the Discovery Channel or some nature program that one stumbles upon whilst channel surfing on the ol' boob-tube.

 Still, at the end of the day, it was gratifying to see a film like this fare as well as it did.
-It means that, while escapism centered subject matter will always dominate the cinema, every once in a while the moving going public wants a little break from the norm, maybe see something where they can learn a thing or two from.
-Which in turn, tells the Hollywood machine that not every thing that they crank out should be stuff that requires that we leave out brains at the door.
+It means that, while escapism centered subject matter will always dominate the cinema, every once in a while, the moving going public wants a little break from the norm, maybe see something where they can learn a thing or two from.
+Which in turn, tells the Hollywood machine that not everything that they crank out should be stuff that requires that we leave out brains at the door.

 and then,